 § 129-39.1.
 Bulkeley Schoolhouse Overlay District.

 Purpose.
 The purpose of the Bulkeley Schoolhouse Overlay (BS-O) District is to provide flexibility in uses and dimensional regulations to facilitate and encourage the preservation and reuse of the historic structure and to provide for the creation of additional housing units to meet the increased demand for housing in the Village.
+In furtherance of this purpose, all development in the BS-O District shall comply with the standards applicable to the Residential (R) Zoning District, the Historic District Overlay (HDO) Zone, the provisions applicable to the BS-O District, and all other applicable provisions of the Village of Rhinebeck Zoning Law.

 Permitted Uses.
-All principal and accessory uses permitted in the Residential District, as set forth in §120-28, shall be permitted.
-In addition, multifamily dwellings are permitted through the adaptive reuse of, and within, the former Bulkeley Schoolhouse.
+All principal and accessory uses permitted in the Residential District, as set forth in Zoning Law §120-28 (Accessory dwelling units and two-family dwellings), shall be permitted.
+In addition, through adaptive reuse, the former Bulkeley Schoolhouse may be utilized as a multifamily dwelling subject to the provisions of this amendment.

 Site Plan approval shall be required for all uses in the BS-O and for all exterior enlargements, demolition, new construction, or alterations of existing structures in accordance with Article XI of this chapter, except for maintenance and like-kind replacement.
-In addition to the standards for Site Plan approval in Article XI of this chapter, the Planning Board shall ensure the site plan for each new structure is consistent with the design standards in sections 120-26, 120-27, and 120-39 of the Zoning Code and that all site plans are consistent with the following:
+In addition to requiring compliance with the standards for Site Plan approval set forth in Article XI of this chapter, the Planning Board shall also ensure that the site plan for each new structure complies with the design standards set forth in Sections 120-26 (Residential principles), 120-27 (Residential general provisions), and 120-39 (Findings; purpose; standards [for the Historic District Overlay]) of the Zoning Law, and comply with all other applicable provisions of the Village of Rhinebeck Zoning Law.
+In addition, the Planning Board shall also require that all site plans comply with the following standards:

+Screening.
 The site plan shall require vegetative and other screening to improve privacy and reduce visual intrusion between lots.
+In particular, the Bulkeley Schoolhouse shall be screened from neighboring lots to the maximum extent practicable, including the use of a ten-foot-wide privacy planting strip/vegetative buffer to screen properties adjacent to the Bulkeley Schoolhouse lot.
+Some mature vegetation shall be required to provide immediate benefit from vegetative screening.
+Landscaping and screening shall be consistent with the existing character of the neighborhood.
+Site plans shall also require a long-term maintenance plan for landscaping and vegetation.
+The site plan shall require that the existing chain link fence on the site shall be removed and replaced by an eight-foot, wood privacy fence designed to be consistent with existing neighborhood character.
+The eight-foot height of this fence shall be permitted by this Section notwithstanding the provisions of Zoning Law § 120-14 (Fences, gates, walls and vegetative screening) and shall not require an area variance.
+The Planning Board shall consider placement of a six-foot privacy fence around the Bulkeley Schoolhouse parking area.

-The site plan shall avoid or minimize adverse impacts of illumination on neighboring lots.
+Lighting.
+All lighting shall comply with the standards set forth in § 120-18 (Lighting), and in §4(F) (Lighting) in this amendment.
+In addition, the site plan shall avoid or minimize, to the maximum extent practicable, adverse impacts of illumination on neighboring lots.

-The site plans shall require design of buildings and grounds, including architecture, layout, and landscaping, consistent with the residential and historic character of the neighborhood.
+Design.
+The site plans shall require that the design of all buildings, structures, and grounds, including architecture, layout, and landscaping, shall be consistent with the residential and historic character of the neighborhood.

+Traffic.
 The site plan shall incorporate any practicable measures to avoid or minimize adverse impacts of traffic generated by new development on the safety of pedestrian, automobile, and bicycle transportation, if any.